 Tension ran high in Teheran on Saturday (26 May) as rival Moslems and leftists clashed during anti-United States demonstrations.

-Tension ran high in Teheran on Saturday (26 May) as rival Moslems and leftists clashed during anti-United States demonstrations.
+Background: Tension ran high in Teheran on Saturday (26 May) as rival Moslems and leftists clashed during anti-United States demonstrations.
 Tens of thousands of Iranians gathered outside the United States Embassy in the biggest display of anti-American feeling since the Embassy complex was stormed by militant leftists just after the February Revolution.
 No major incidents were reported during the demonstrations, but later in the day, gunmen shot and seriously wounded a religious leader, reportedly a member of Iran's secret Revolutionary Council.

 SYNOPSIS: At least five-hundred guards were on duty at the embassy compound.
 They rebuffed isolated attempts to break in and tried to calm the crowd.
 But on the whole, the guards showed their sympathy withe the marchers.